Last Updated on September 16, 2024 by Soumya

 This is by far the most popular way of traveling to Belem district from Lisbon.

-Take Tram 15E (same as Tram 15) going towards Alges Jardim from Praça da Figueira right next to Rossio square.
+Take Tram 15E (same as Tram 15) going towards Alges Jardim from Praça da Figueira right next to Rossio Square.
 Get down at Mosteiro Jerónimos for the monastery.
-Or go a little ahead to Largo da Princesa that is closer to Belem Tower.
+Or go a little ahead to Largo da Princesa, which is closer to Belem Tower.

 Tram #15 is sleek and new and goes by the riverside all the way to Belem.
 The journey takes around 30 minutes and is free with the Lisboa Card.